-We provide municipalities with formal comments under the Planning Act (e.g., severances, minor variances, official plans, zoning by-laws, etc.).
-We offer technical advice to residents and developers for building and land use proposals.
-We also regulate development activities in environmentally sensitive areas such as wetlands, shorelines, and waterways.
+Staff provide municipalities with formal comments under the Planning Act (e.g., severances, minor variances, official plans, zoning by-laws, etc.).
+Lower Trent offers technical advice to residents and developers for building and land use proposals.
+Appointed staff regulate development activities in environmentally sensitive areas such as wetlands, shorelines, and waterways.
 These services are aimed at ensuring that activities in environmentally sensitive areas will not result in a risk to public safety or property damage from flooding or erosion hazards.
 This preventative approach also ensures that wetlands and waterways are protected.